artificial-intelligence-first/ssot/docs/PLANS.md

 **Key Principles**:
 - **Clean Context**: Each phase starts with reset context to avoid confusion
-- **Plan Immutability**: During execution, only Progress/Surprises update, not the plan itself
+- **Plan Immutability**: During execution sessions, the plan body (Milestones, Requirements) is **immutable**.
+Only Progress/Surprises/Decisions update.
+If the plan *must* change, use the Plan Revision Workflow.
 - **Verification Independence**: Different perspective catches issues

 **Trade-offs**: